varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-5.2.rst

     ``vcl_path`` parameter if a relative file name is used, see :ref:`varnishd(1)` and :ref:`ref_param_vcl_path`.

-  * The ``-a`` option can now take a name, otherwise a default one is selected to name the listen address.
-It may become accessible in VCL in the future.
+  * The ``-a`` option can now take a name, for example ``-a admin=127.0.0.1:88`` to identify an address used for administrative requests but not regular client traffic.
+Otherwise, a default name is selected for the listen address (``a0``, ``a1`` and so forth).
+Endpoint names appear in the log output, as noted below, and may become accessible in VCL in the future.

 * ``varnishstat(1)``: